-On this day, November 10 in the year 1910, one of the overseas Chinese who made a large fortune in Southeast Asia was born in Thonburi, a suburb of Bangkok, Thailand.
+On November 10 in the year 1910, one of the overseas Chinese who made a large fortune in Southeast Asia was born in Thonburi, a suburb of Bangkok, Thailand.
 His name was Chin Sophonpanich, also known as Tan Piak Chin, the founder of Bangkok Bank, one of the largest banks in the region.

 Chin Sophonpanich was the son of a Chinese immigrant who worked in a lumber company.
 As a boy, Chin was sent to Shantou, China for his education.
 He returned to Thailand at the age of 17 and opened a small shop dealing in construction materials.
 A very rich Chinese named Tae Keng Ung spotted Chin’s extraordinary business acumen.
 Tae appointed Chin as managing director of his trading company.
 Meanwhile, Chin set up a department store named Asia Trading which would soon evolved into Asia Trust Group with interests in import-export, remittance and insurance.